dogukan-kor/dogukan-kor/README.md

 # 💫 About Me:
-I am Full Stack Developer at Inity
+I am Full Stack Developer at CallTech

 ## 🌐 Socials: